 My first young adult novel was Skunk Girl.
 My second young adult novel, That Thing We Call a Heart, was named one of Kirkus Reviews’ ten Best Contemporary Teen Reads of 2017 as well as one of the Best Teen Books of 2017 with a Touch of Humor.
 It features complex, Muslim-American characters who defy conventional stereotypes and is set against a backdrop of Radiohead’s music and the evocative metaphors of Urdu poetry.
 You can read more about it here.

 I edited the anthology Alchemy: The Tranquebar Book of Erotic Short Stories 2 (Tranquebar Press, 2012).
-My work has appeared in 580 Split, Asia Literary Review, Barn Owl Review, Femina, Off Assignment, Shenandoah, South Asian Review, The Rumpus.net, Time Out Delhi and in several anthologies in the United States and India, including Baker’s Dozen: The Elle-Tranquebar Book of Short Stories, Cornered: 14 Stories of Bullying and Defiance, Electric Feather and Love Like That and Other Stories.
+My work has featured in 580 Split, Asia Literary Review, Barn Owl Review, Femina, Literary Hub, Off Assignment, Shenandoah, South Asian Review, The Rumpus.net, Time Out Delhi and in several anthologies in the United States and India, including Baker’s Dozen: The Elle-Tranquebar Book of Short Stories, Cornered: 14 Stories of Bullying and Defiance, Electric Feather and Love Like That and Other Stories.

 I’m also working on a historical fiction novel about a 13th century Muslim queen.
 I have an MFA from the Iowa Writers’ Workshop and have done residencies at Hedgebrook, Ledig House, Kimmel Harding Nelson Center for the Arts and The Millay Colony for the Arts.
 I am represented by Ayesha Pande Literary.